 While the American Heart Association recommends a daily sodium intake of 1,500 mg or less, the average American consumes up to 3,400 mg of sodium a day!
 Processed foods are loaded with sodium.
 It’s one of the main reasons why college staples like ramen noodles are so bad for you.

-Whether salt comes from the ocean or from an underground salt mine, it’s basic composition is sodium chloride and all salt comes from seawater, even table salt.
+Whether salt comes from the ocean or from an underground salt mine, its basic composition is sodium chloride.
+All salt essentially comes from seawater, even table salt.
 While sea salt is derived by boiling salt water, table salt is derived by dissolving mined salt in spring water and letting it go through a process of re-evaporation.
-Additives like Iodine are important for humans and has generally been added to table salt since 1924 to lower the production of thyroxine and enlargement of the thyroid gland.
+Additives like Iodine are important for humans.
+Iodine has been added to table salt since 1924 to lower the production of thyroxine.
+Too much thyroxine production can lead to the enlargement of the thyroid gland or hyperthyroidism.

 They were able to extract the microplastics by filtering the dissolved sea salt through a membrane.

-While technically most people have no issues digesting microplastics, there are no long term studies on the effects of ingesting them.
-Some early studies do suggest that they are potentially carcinogenic, can cause infertility, and other genetic disruptions in humans.
+While technically most people have no issues digesting microplastics, there are no long-term studies on the effects of ingesting them.
+Some early studies do suggest that they are potentially carcinogenic, and can cause infertility and other genetic disruptions in humans.
 What the researchers weren’t expecting to find was the sheer variety of plastic polymers found: